Age-Based Tax Planning

-At age 50, you may contribute up to the regular 401(k) limit—$19,500 for 2020—and if you reach that limit, you may also make a catch-up contribution of an additional $6,500.
-Setting aside an extra $6,500 annually into a tax-deferred retirement account can have a big impact on the eventual balance of the account.
+Did you know that beginning when you turn 50, you may contribute up to the regular 401(k) limit—$19,500 in 2020—and, if you reach that limit, you may also make a catch-up contribution of an additional $6,000?
+This provides an amazing opportunity to set aside an extra $6,000 annually into a tax-deferred retirement account, which can have a big impact on the eventual balance of the account!

-In addition, individuals at least 50 years old may also make catch-up contributions of $1,000 to their IRAs.
-This amount is in addition to the regular contribution limits for both traditional and Roth IRAs, currently $6,000.
+In addition, individuals 50 or older may also make catch-up contributions of $1,000 to their IRAs.
+This amount is in addition to the regular contribution limits for both traditional and Roth IRAs, set at $6,000 in 2020.

 Under normal circumstances, distributions from a 401(k) must wait until you reach the age of 59 ½.
 However, there is a special provision in 401(k) plans for those that leave their employer after age 55 but before age 59 ½.
 This rule allows withdrawals from the plan that are exempt from the early withdrawal penalty of 10%.

-Be aware should someone suggest you roll funds from your 401(k) to an IRA without first explaining the age 55 provision to you.
-Once funds are moved from your 401(k) to an IRA, the age 55 penalty-free withdrawal provision no longer applies, and you’ll have to wait until age 59 ½ to makes withdrawals or pay the 10% penalty.
+Be aware should someone suggest that you roll funds from your 401(k) over to an IRA without first explaining the age 55 provision to you.
+Once funds are moved from your 401(k) to an IRA, the age 55 penalty-free withdrawal provision no longer applies, and you’ll have to wait until age 59 ½ to take withdrawals or pay the 10% penalty.

 Under IRA tax rules, the earliest you can begin withdrawing funds from your IRA without penalty is at age 59 ½.
-However, that doesn’t mean you must, or even should, withdraw money.
+However, that doesn’t mean you must—or even should—withdraw money.
 Many people wrongly assume that they must start drawing down their IRA once eligible.
-However, if you are still earning an income at age 59 ½, best practice is likely to not touch that money and allow further growth.
+However, if you are still earning an income at 59 ½, best practice is likely to not touch that money and allow further growth.

-It’s important to remember that regardless of when you choose to distribute funds from your traditional IRA, those funds are reported as ordinary income in the year in which they were distributed.
+It’s important to remember that regardless of when you choose to distribute funds from your traditional IRA, those funds are reported as ordinary income in the year in which they are distributed.

 Social Security benefits are an integral part of retirement planning.
 Understanding the procedures and details of the filing will prove critical to successfully planning your retirement income stream.
 How and when to begin taking Social Security benefits can be a difficult decision.
-Here are some factors to consider:
+Here are just some factors you’ll want to consider: